July 3, 2024 how to grow lavender from seed

 Hardening Off:

-Gradually acclimate your seedlings to outdoor conditions by placing them outside for a few hours each day, slowly increasing their time outdoors over a week.
+Gradually acclimate your seedlings to outdoor conditions by placing them outside for a few hours each day.
+You should slowly increase their time outdoors over the course of a week.

 Planting Out:

 Site Selection: Choose a sunny spot with well draining soil.
-Lavender doesn’t like “wet feet,” so good drainage is crucial.
+Lavender doesn’t like to be wet so you need to make sure they have good drainage.

-Spacing: Space plants about 12 to 18 inches apart to allow for air circulation and growth.
+Spacing: Space plants about 12 to 18 inches apart.
+This lets the air circulate and gives them room to grow.

 Planting: Dig a hole just deep enough to accommodate the root ball.
-Backfill with soil, pressing down firmly.
+Backfill with soil and press down firmly.

 Caring for Your Lavender